Make-work job

+A make-work job is a job that is created and maintained at a cost not offset by the job's fulfilment.
+Usually having little or no immediate financial benefit, such roles can be said to exist for other economic or social-political reasons, for example simply to provide work-experience or maintain a ceremonial function.

-A make-work job is a job that has less immediate financial or little benefit at all to the economy than the job costs to support.
-It may also have no benefit.
-Make-work jobs are similar to workfare, but are publicly offered on the job market and have otherwise normal employment requirements (workfare jobs, in contrast, may be handed out to a randomly selected applicant or have special requirements such as continuing to search for a non-workfare job).
+Make-work jobs are similar to workfare, but are publicly offered on the job market and have otherwise normal employment requirements.
+Workfare jobs, in contrast, may be handed out to a randomly selected applicant or have special requirements such as continuing to search for a non-workfare job.

 Analysis

 Some consider make-work jobs to be harmful when they provide very little practical experience or training for future careers.

 As a part of the New Deal, the Civil Works Administration (CWA) was in 1933 created as a stopgap measure to boost the economic relief provided by the Federal Emergency Relief Administration and Public Works Administration.
 At its peak, the CWA employed 4,230,000 people; however, President Roosevelt was wary of the specter of corruption and accusations of boondoggling, and shut the CWA down after less than a year.
 Economists like Milton Friedman considered the programs like the CCC and WPA as justified as a temporary response to an emergency.
 Friedman gave Roosevelt considerable credit for relieving immediate distress and restoring confidence.